amalthomas111/AccEx/README.md

-# AccEx: link between Accessiblity and Expression at single-cell level.
+# AccEx: link between Accessibility and Expression at single-cell level.
 Repository for data analysis scripts